If you plan on viewing a solar eclipse, make sure to protect your eyes.

 The Right Way to View a Solar Eclipse

-A more modern way of viewing the eclipse involves wearing a special type of glasses.
+Another way to view the eclipse involves wearing a special type of glasses.
 Do NOT wear regular sunglasses!
-Although they protect your eyes from glaring UV rays, they do not hold up against direct rays from the Sun.
+They do not protect against direct rays from the Sun.
 A special type of sunglasses can be bought wherever the eclipse will be visible.

 Remember, it is very important not to look at the Sun with your naked eye.
-Things like CDs, diskettes and regular sunglasses are not good for protection.
-Children are in extreme danger, so extra precaution should be taken when bringing them along.
-Just to be safe, create a projection device for the kids to use.
+The safest way to see the eclipse is by using a projection.
 It's better to be safe than sorry.

 You might also be interested in:

 The last solar eclipse of this millennium occurred on August 11, 1999.
-Amateurs and professionals alike used this opportunity to witness one of the most brilliant natural phenomenon.
-This was a total...more
+Amateurs and scientists witnessed a truly awesome site.
+This was a total eclipse, which means the Moon completely covered the Sun....more

 Rising above the Sun's chromosphere , the temperature jumps sharply from a few tens of thousands of kelvins to as much as a few million kelvins in the Sun's outer atmosphere, the solar corona.
 Understanding...more

-Eclipses have been monitored for centuries, but it was only recently that we understood what really occurs.
+Eclipses have been watched for centuries, but it was only recently that we understood what really occurs.
 Eclipses have always been fascinating to watch, but they weren't always welcome.
 For many years,...more

 Most of the energy we receive from the Sun is the visible (white) light emitted from the photosphere.
 The photosphere is one of the coolest regions of the Sun (6000 K), so only a small fraction (0.1%)...more